Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

 source within the file or URL it was loaded from.
 This is normally `1`, but may have another value if the source is part of an HTML document.

+### `startColumn`
+**If the instance refers to JavaScript source**, the start column of the source within the file or URL it was loaded from.
+This is normally `1`, but may have another value if the source is part of an HTML document.

 ### `id`
 **If the instance refers to JavaScript source**, an int32 counter that identifies the source within the current process.
 This ID is used in other places in Gecko